Power Bicycle

 The Rongtong is more complex than the NT carb and has a number of advantages.
 From our troubleshooting point of view, the Rongtong carb has fewer adjustable parts and a different float setup.
 The Rongtong carb is, therefore,

-- less prone to flooding the engine,
+• less prone to flooding the engine,

-- it can tolerate a greater fitting incline, and
+• it can tolerate a greater fitting incline, and

-- it is unlikely to require tuning adjustments.
+• it is unlikely to require tuning adjustments.

 If you have verified that the carburetor is working correctly then the following tests are the next stage in troubleshooting starting faults on your motorized bicycle:

-Every vendor promotes high performance bicycle engine kits with a myriad of performance components.
-Some vendors offer engines with oversized barrel/piston, high compression cylinder heads, Boost Bottles, special barrel porting, reed valves, and many other performance options.
+Some vendors offer engines for bicycles with oversized barrel/piston, high compression cylinder heads, Boost Bottles, special barrel porting, reed valves, and many other performance options.

 Most vendors just want to bolt on a few eye-catching parts and spin the benefits.
 Very few “racing engines” perform any better than the base 80cc model.

-Change the standard NT carburetor for a Rongtong carburetor and swap the muffler for a good performing expansion chamber.
-These modifications provide the additional torque to drive a smaller rear sprocket.
+These simple modifications can drive a smaller rear sprocket.
 Swapping the standard 44 tooth rear sprocket for a 36 tooth sprocket will increase speed to around 35 MPH.

-These simple options provide the best platform to increase power with little effort, and without breaking the bank.
 Other components add little value unless you are knowledgeable on tuning 2 strokes.

-High compression cylinder heads, Boost Bottles and reed valves add no speed or acceleration, without additional engine adjustments.
 “Staged” motors are most often just standard 80cc engine kits with a few bolt on components that simply add cost.

-I will mention here that factory built reed valve engines perform very well.
-It is, however, hard to know whether the reed valve engine has been correctly designed.
 Most reed valve engines are simply a standard 80cc motor with an after market reed valve bolted on.
 Reed valves do not add power without changing porting.

-Factory built reed valve motors have different barrel porting to improve fuel intake.
 Unfortunately, bolt on reed valves are common.
-For improved performance you need to source a rare, factory built reed valve engine.
+For improved performance you need to source a rare, factory built reed valve engine, or modify the barrel and piston ports yourself.

 The advantage of the 100cc engine kit is that the torque allows the use of a smaller rear sprocket.
 100cc engines can use higher gearing to provide higher top speeds than other bicycle motors.

-The downside of 100cc engines is their cost.
-100cc engine kits are around twice the price of an 80cc engine kit.
 An 80cc engine with expansion chamber, sports carb and smaller rear sprocket will outperform the 100cc engine for less money.

 Standard 100cc motorized bicycles will cruise at 35 MPH when fitted with a smaller rear sprocket.